The Reason Why The Rolling Stones’ ‘Undercover of the Night’ Video was banned

 Mick Jagger in a 1983 interview - BlocksVideos / Youtube

 Apart from the new craze taking over the rock scene, the Stones’ creative duo of Mick Jagger and Keith Richards, with the former taking over as the latter struggled with substance abuse – which he overcame just in time.
 Richards was instrumental in the creation of 1983’s “Undercover of The Night”, which was a responsibility he tasked himself to toil on.
-Jagger also wanted fans to experience a whole new level of decadence, perhaps in desperation of reclaiming their throne as original bad boys of rock n’ roll.
+Jagger also wanted fans to experience a whole new level of decadence, perhaps in the desperation of reclaiming their throne as original bad boys of rock n’ roll.

 Jagger’s vision was realized with the help of director Julien Temple, who translates it into visual detail involving criminality and sexual influences, which led to the music video being banned by MTV, the BBC, and the Independent Broadcasting Authority.